dtao/safe_yaml/README.md

 Configuration
 -------------

 Configuring SafeYAML should be quick.
-In most cases, you probably will only have to think about two things:
+In most cases, you will probably only have to think about two things:

-1. Do you want the `YAML` module's *default* behavior to allow or disallow arbitrary object deserialization?
+1. What do you want the `YAML` module's *default* behavior to be?
 Set the `SafeYAML::OPTIONS[:default_mode]` option to either `:safe` or `:unsafe` to control this.
 If you do neither, SafeYAML will default to `:safe` mode but will issue a warning the first time you call `YAML.load`.
-2. Do you want to allow symbol deserialization by default or not?
+2. Do you want to allow symbols by default?
 Set the `SafeYAML::OPTIONS[:deserialize_symbols]` option to `true` or `false` to control this.
 The default is `false`, which means that SafeYAML will deserialize symbols in YAML documents as strings.

-For more information on these and other options, see the "Usage" section below.
+For more information on these and other options, see the "Usage" section down below.

 Explanation
 -----------